stacks-network/docs/docs/clarity/index.md

 ### Composition over inheritance

 Clarity adopts a composition over inheritance.
 It means that Clarity smart contracts do not inherit from one another like you see in languages like Solidity.
 Developers instead define traits which are then implemented by different smart contracts.
 It allows contracts to conform to different interfaces with greater flexibility.
-There is no need to worry about complex class trees and contracts with implicit inherited behaviour.
+There is no need to worry about complex class trees and contracts with implicit inherited behavior.

 ### Access to the base chain: Bitcoin